scrapy/scrapy/docs/topics/signals.rst

 Here's a list of signals used in Scrapy and their meaning, in alphabetical order.

-domain_closed
+spider_closed
 -------------

-.. signal:: domain_closed
+.. signal:: spider_closed
-.. function:: domain_closed(domain, spider, reason)
+.. function:: spider_closed(spider, reason)

-    Sent after a spider/domain has been closed.
-This can be used to release per-spider resources reserved on :signal:`domain_opened`.
+    Sent after a spider has been closed.
+This can be used to release per-spider resources reserved on :signal:`spider_opened`.

-    :param domain: a string which contains the domain of the spider which has been closed
-    :type domain: str

     :param spider: the spider which has been closed
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-    :param reason: a string which describes the reason why the domain was closed.
-If it was closed because the domain has completed scraping, it the reason is ``'finished'``.
-Otherwise, if the domain was manually closed by calling the ``close_domain`` engine method, then the reason is the one passed in the ``reason`` argument of that method (which defaults to ``'cancelled'``).
+    :param reason: a string which describes the reason why the spider was closed.
+If it was closed because the spider has completed scraping, it the reason is ``'finished'``.
+Otherwise, if the spider was manually closed by calling the ``close_spider`` engine method, then the reason is the one passed in the ``reason`` argument of that method (which defaults to ``'cancelled'``).
 If the engine was shutdown (for example, by hitting Ctrl-C to stop it) the reason will be ``'shutdown'``.
     :type reason: str

-domain_opened
+spider_opened
 -------------

-.. signal:: domain_opened
+.. signal:: spider_opened
-.. function:: domain_opened(domain, spider)
+.. function:: spider_opened(spider)

-    Sent after a spider/domain has been opened for crawling.
-This is typically used to reserve per-spider resources, but can be used for any task that needs to be performed when a spider/domain is opened.
+    Sent after a spider has been opened for crawling.
+This is typically used to reserve per-spider resources, but can be used for any task that needs to be performed when a spider is opened.

-    :param domain: a string with the domain of the spider which has been opened
-    :type domain: str

     :param spider: the spider which has been opened
     :type spider: :class:`~scrapy.spider.BaseSpider` object

-domain_idle
+spider_idle
 -----------

-.. signal:: domain_idle
+.. signal:: spider_idle
-.. function:: domain_idle(domain, spider)
+.. function:: spider_idle(spider)

-    Sent when a domain has gone idle, which means the spider has no further:
+    Sent when a spider has gone idle, which means the spider has no further:

         * requests waiting to be downloaded
         * requests scheduled
         * items being processed in the item pipeline

-    If the idle state persists after all handlers of this signal have finished, the engine starts closing the domain.
-After the domain has finished closing, the :signal:`domain_closed` signal is sent.
+    If the idle state persists after all handlers of this signal have finished, the engine starts closing the spider.
+After the spider has finished closing, the :signal:`spider_closed` signal is sent.

-    You can, for example, schedule some requests in your :signal:`domain_idle` handler to prevent the domain from being closed.
+    You can, for example, schedule some requests in your :signal:`spider_idle` handler to prevent the spider from being closed.

-    :param domain: is a string with the domain of the spider which has gone idle
-    :type domain: str

     :param spider: the spider which has gone idle
     :type spider: :class:`~scrapy.spider.BaseSpider` object